 First, it gives a specific definition of domestic violence: actual or threats of physical, mental, emotional, sexual, or verbal abuse, as well as harassment regarding dowry or property.

-Women are given the right to seek protection against such acts, and their relatives can file a complaint for them against husbands who break the law.
+Women are given the right to seek protection against such acts, and their relatives can file a complaint about them against husbands who break the law.

 Second, a woman’s right to reside in their “matrimonial household” is clearly recognized.
 She cannot be evicted from it as she rightfully shares it with her husband.